Saint Louis University Mental Status Exam

-The Saint Louis University Mental Status Exam was developed in 2006 at the Division of Geriatric Medicine, Saint Louis University School of Medicine in affiliation with the Veterans Association as a screening tool for detecting mild cognitive impairment.
+The Saint Louis University Mental Status (SLUMS) Exam is a brief screening assessment used to detect cognitive impairment.
+It was developed in 2006 at the Saint Louis University School of Medicine Division of Geriatric Medicine, in affiliation with a Veterans' Affairs medical center.
 The test was initially developed using a veteran population, but has since been adopted as a screening tool for any individual displaying signs of mild cognitive impairment.
 The intended population typically consists of individuals 60 years and above that display any signs of cognitive deficit.

-The SLUMS consists of 11 questions.
-Areas of assessment include: attention, immediate recall, immediate recall with interference, delayed recall with interference, numerical calculation, registration, digit span, visual spatial, executive function, extrapolation and orientation.
+Unlike other widely-used cognitive screens, such as the Mini-Mental State Examination and Montreal Cognitive Assessment, the SLUMS is free to access and use by all healthcare professionals.

+Format

+The SLUMS includes 11 questions and is scored on a scale of 1-30.
+The SLUMS exam requires the individual being tested to perform various tasks, including the following: